viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 sampleid.normal.RG.realignedtogether.bam and sampleid.normal.RG.realignedtogether.bam are the output files of IndelRealigned above. sampleid.mutect.out will contain the complete statistics for all potential SNVs detected with MuTect sampleid.mutect.vcf will contain all potential SNVs in vcf format

-### Questions:

-1. Look at the file sampleid.mutect.out and try to understand what the different columns mean.
-You will probably find this link useful: http://gatkforums.broadinstitute.org/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it
+Look at the file sampleid.mutect.out and try to understand what the file contains.
+The different columns are described in this link: http://gatkforums.broadinstitute.org/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it
+Also look at the file sampleid.mutect.vcf and try to understand on what format the genotype information is presented.
+Remember that a vcf file conains a header section that includes all lines starting with "#", and a data section that contains all genetic variants.
+Information on how the data is formatted is given in the line that starts with #CHROM.
+Look at this line by typing:
+grep '#CHROM' sample
-2. Also look at the file sampleid.mutect.vcf and try to understand on what format the genotype information is presented.
-Specifically - How is information about the number of reads supporting each allele of an SNV in the normal and tumor samples reported?
+The comumn Specifically - How is information about the number of reads supporting each allele of an SNV in the normal and tumor samples reported?

 ### Filter the detected mutations